 Notes issued under this Programme constitute debt instruments.
 An investment in such Notes involves risks.
 By subscribing to the Notes, investors lend money to the Issuer who undertakes to pay interest (if any) and to reimburse the principal on the maturity date.
 In case of bankruptcy or default by the Issuer, however, investors may not recover the amounts they are entitled to and risk losing all or a part of their investment.
 Each prospective investor must carefully consider whether it is suitable for that investor to invest in the Notes in light of its knowledge and financial experience and should, if required, obtain professional advice.
-In particular, prospective investors should have regard to the factors described under the Section "Risk Factors" on pages 15 to 37 in this Information Memorandum.
+In particular, prospective investors should have regard to the factors described under the Section "Risk Factors" on pages 16 to 40 in this Information Memorandum.

-Notes issued under the Programme will not be offered or sold in Belgium to "consumers" (consumenten/consommateurs) within the meaning of the Belgian Code of Economic Law (Wetboek van economisch recht/Code de droit économique), as amended.
+Notes issued under the Programme will not be offered or sold to any "consumer" (consument/consommateur) within the meaning of the Belgian Code of Economic Law (Wetboek van economisch recht/Code de droit économique) dated 28 February 2013, as amended from time to time.